Siddharth-Bokil/finovaTP/infosec/task1/CIATriad.md

+## The CIA Triad

-The CIA triad is a foundational model in information security that describes the three core goals any secure system must balance: Confidentiality, Integrity, and Availability.
-It is not a law of nature, more like a compass.
-If a security decision doesn’t clearly support at least one of these, it’s probably security theater.
+The **CIA triad** is a foundational model in information security that defines the three core objectives of secure system design: **Confidentiality, Integrity, and Availability**.
+It acts as a guiding framework for evaluating security controls and decisions.
+If a security measure does not clearly support at least one of these principles, its value should be questioned.

-Confidentiality is about keeping information away from people who aren’t supposed to see it.
-This doesn’t mean hiding everything from everyone; it means controlled access.
-Techniques like authentication, authorization, encryption, and network segmentation exist to enforce confidentiality.
-A leaked database, an exposed API key, or an unsecured S3 bucket are all failures of confidentiality.
-The data still exists and may even be correct, but it’s in the wrong hands.

-Integrity ensures that data remains accurate, complete, and unaltered unless changed by authorized actions.
-If someone tampers with exam results, financial records, or source code without permission, integrity is broken—even if nobody notices immediately.
-Hashing, digital signatures, checksums, access controls, and audit logs are common tools used to protect integrity.
-A system with high integrity makes it possible to trust the data it produces.
+### Confidentiality
+Confidentiality ensures that information is accessible only to authorized individuals or systems.
+The goal is controlled access, not secrecy for its own sake.
+Common mechanisms include authentication, authorization, encryption, and network segmentation.
+Breaches of confidentiality occur when sensitive data is exposed to unauthorized parties, such as through leaked credentials, exposed databases, or misconfigured cloud storage.

+### Integrity
+Integrity focuses on maintaining the accuracy, consistency, and trustworthiness of data throughout its lifecycle.
+Data should only be modified in authorized and traceable ways.
+Unauthorized changes to records, source code, or configurations represent integrity failures, even if the system remains operational.
+Techniques such as hashing, digital signatures, checksums, access controls, and audit logs help preserve data integrity.

+### Availability
-Availability means that systems and data are accessible when legitimate users need them.
-A perfectly confidential and uncorrupted system is useless if it’s down when required.
-Hardware failures, power outages, denial-of-service attacks, and poor capacity planning all threaten availability.
-Redundancy, backups, load balancing, failover mechanisms, and disaster recovery plans are designed to keep services running.
+Availability ensures that systems, services, and data are accessible to authorized users when needed.
+A system that is secure but frequently unavailable fails its purpose.
+Threats to availability include hardware failures, denial-of-service attacks, software bugs, and natural disasters.
+Redundancy, backups, load balancing, failover strategies, and disaster recovery planning are key to maintaining availability.

+### Balancing the Triad
-The real challenge is balance.
-Increasing security in one area can weaken another—for example, extreme confidentiality controls can reduce availability.
-Good security design is about managing these trade-offs intelligently, not maximizing one pillar at the expense of the others.
+The CIA triad is about balance, not maximizing a single objective.
+Strengthening one aspect can sometimes weaken another—for example, strict access controls may reduce usability or availability.
+Effective security design carefully manages these trade-offs to meet the system’s real-world requirements.